 Pay per use is the ultimate way of ebook pricing based on the reading experience.
-As mentioned in the subscription based ebook pricing as well, pay per use is used to pay out publishers with a typically recommended 10% of List price for 21 days: 10% of $10.00 for 21 days = $1.00 per 21-day loan.
-This option allows librarians to meet a short-term demand for a popular title without having to overburden their budgets or turn patron away if their ‘permanent collection copies’ already borrowed.
+As mentioned previously, in the section on subscription based ebook pricing models, pay per use models usually pay publishers a pre-set rate.
+For example, 10% of digital list price for 21 days.
+If your book is priced at 10 USD, you get 10% of $10.00 = 1 USD for a 21-day loan.
 After the 21 day period, the title must be repurchased for another 21 days.
+This option allows librarians to meet a short-term demand for a popular title without having to overburden their budgets or turn patron away if their ‘permanent collection copies’ are already borrowed.

 This way of ebook pricing at libraries gives you a lot of flexibility.
-Publishers may offer ebooks at a discount with an annual subscription to the whole catalog or publishers may sell your titles with a scaled option of 10, 20, 30 for scaled discounts.
+Publishers may offer ebooks at a discount with an annual subscription to the whole catalog or publishers their your titles with a scaled option of 10, 20, 30 for scaled discounts.

-Here publishers can be creative – publishers may scale it to the number of users in an example of setting a three times higher list price allowing a maximum of 5 users to read the ebook.
+Here publishers can be creative – publishers may scale it to the number of users.
+For example, setting a higher list price but allowing a maximum of 5 users to read the ebook.